bmc/classutil/index.md

   useful when generating data for use with APIs (e.g., template APIs) that accept Java Beans, but not maps.
-* Methods that convert Scala objects into Java beans, without requiring the use of the `@JavaBean` annotation--especially useful when passing `case class` objects into Java Bean-aware APIs.
+* Methods that convert Scala objects into Java beans, without requiring the use of the `@BeanProperty` annotation--especially useful when passing `case class` objects into Java Bean-aware APIs.

 Under the covers, ClassUtil uses the [ASM][] bytecode library, though it